Ila-bura/mewmes/README.md

 ### Code Institute

-This project is a variation and laregely based on the [Code Institute Moments](https://github.com/Code-Institute-Solutions/moments) walkthrough project.
+This project is largely based on the [Code Institute Moments](https://github.com/Code-Institute-Solutions/moments) walkthrough project.
-It contains styles and logic from that project which have bee modified for the purpose of this one.
+It contains some of the styles and logic from that project which have bee modified and customised for the purpose of MewMes project.

 [Back to top](#contents)